 “However brilliant computer engineers may be when facing down technological challenges, they rarely have real insight into what’s happening outside the digital bubble.”

-In summer 2022, AI art generation seemed to appear out of nowhere.
+In summer 2022, AI image generation seemed to appear out of nowhere.
 With the release of DALL·E mini, an open-source approximation of OpenAI’s DALL·E 2 art generator, AI art was suddenly accessible to everyone.
 Delighted by the often strange yet sometimes human-quality works, consumers flocked to the application and flooded social media with bizarre AI creations.
-Powerful enough to wow yet amusingly inaccurate, DALL·E mini introduced many to a glimpse of the possibilities with art so generated, while comforting others with the understanding that generative AI was still out of immediate reach.
+Powerful enough to wow yet amusingly inaccurate, DALL·E mini introduced many to a glimpse of the possibilities of image generation while comforting others with the understanding that generative AI was still out of immediate reach.
 Yet, in just a matter of weeks, things changed.
-As OpenAI broadened access to the full version of DALL·E 2, Midjourney’s beta app generated covers for The Economist, and Hugging Face released the powerful Stable Diffusion, these wonky generators suddenly proved capable.
-Often, their outputs were professional quality and, in one instance, even “skilled” enough to win a state art competition.
-The progress of this technology moved at an astounding pace.
+OpenAI broadened access to the full version of DALL·E 2, Midjourney generated covers for The Economist, and Stability AI released the powerful Stable Diffusion—in just one summer these wonky generators suddenly proved capable.
+Since then, generative tech has matured and broadened, perfecting images while making headway in video, audio, and video games.

-This sudden burst of innovation likely took those working in arts policy off guard.
-In a matter of weeks, policymakers had to shift gears toward confronting a slew of novel AI-based issues that they perhaps wouldn’t have considered just months earlier.
-One such controversy is artistic rights.
-It was found that the engineers had built these systems by “training” the AI to produce art based on preexisting human-crafted works scraped from the web.
+This sudden burst of innovation caught policy officials off guard.
+In a matter of weeks, copyright, intellectual property (IP), and other media-relevant officials had to shift gears toward confronting an unexpected slew of novel AI-based issues far from consideration just months earlier.
+One notable controversy: artistic rights.
+To develop these systems, engineers scraped volumes of preexisting human-crafted works from galleries across the web, leaning on those data to hone their model’s image-crafting abilities.
 Often, this process was undertaken without artistic consent.
-As a result, prominent digital artists found this software could produce near-perfect renditions of their works, allowing anyone to appropriate their signature styles if in possession of the necessary know-how and the computational capacity.
-This situation raised questions of usage rights, privacy, personal autonomy, and copyright infringement.
+As a result, prominent digital artists found that this software could produce near-perfect renditions of their works, allowing anyone to appropriate signature styles.
+This situation raised challenging questions of usage rights, privacy, personal autonomy, and copyright infringement.
+Since 2022, the controversy has led to growing artistic agitation.
+Online, creators have attempted to disable image generators through intentionally corrupted data.
+In industry, the 2023 Hollywood strikes struck back at potential corporate application.
+In government, policy remains under deep IP uncertainty.

-Many affected artists view this situation as potentially existential.
-To those working at the top levels of AI policy, it remains off-radar.
-When interviewed on the effect of AI art generators, one member of the National Artificial Intelligence Research Resource Task Force, the nation’s top AI policy advisory panel, had not even heard of the issue.
-One is tempted to believe that such an important question was never discussed by the broader task force.
+At the time, many affected artists viewed this situation as potentially existential.
+For those at the top levels of AI policy when DALL·E first arrived, however, it was off-radar.
+Interviewed on the effect of image generators in late 2022, one member of the National Artificial Intelligence Research Resource Task Force, the nation’s top AI policy advisory panel, had not even heard of the issue.
+It’s likely the broader task force was also in the dark.

 The reason?
-AI has been treated as a specialty.
-Because the task force is composed almost exclusively of computer scientists, one is hardly surprised that it was not thinking about artistic rights questions.
-Had AI been viewed as having general-purpose effects, perhaps those in the arts would have been engaged and their voices heard in the design of solutions to those problems.
-Breadth of expertise, however, cannot sacrifice depth of technical knowledge.
-Only by understanding the scientific progress of art generators—how data are scraped and used to train AI, what type of data is needed—could those concerned about artistic rights have predicted this issue and have begun to consider appropriate action.
-Many of these art generators have now been open sourced, meaning their code is no longer controlled by a single entity, and affected artists may have little recourse.
-Appropriate policy would have required engaging the specific art-generator application.
-Specificity is currently missing from AI policy design.
+AI had been treated as a technical specialty.
+Because the task force was composed almost exclusively of computer scientists, one is hardly surprised that it was not thinking about artistic rights questions.
+Had media policy officials recognized AI’s coming general-purpose breadth, perhaps those in the arts would have been engaged in policy and had their voices heard in the design of potential solutions.
+A second challenge is prediction.
+Breadth of expertise cannot sacrifice depth of technical knowledge.
+Only by understanding the technical progress of generative AI—how data are scraped and used to train AI and what type of data are needed—could those concerned about artistic rights have perhaps predicted this issue and have begun to consider appropriate action.
+Many generators are now open sourced, meaning their code is no longer controlled by a single entity, and affected artists may have little recourse.
+Solving this issue would have required forward thinking, knowledgeable officials aware of technical trends, and dedicated AI policy work in media and artistic rights policy.
+In AI policy, such specificity is often missing.

 AI Touches All Federal Departments